 A Fishers slip and fall lawyer knows the many common tactics that insurance companies use to keep from paying you a fair settlement.
 The lawyer will negotiate with the insurance company for you.
 They will work to get a settlement that covers your current costs, as well as any bills or loss of earnings your injuries will cause in the future.

 Representing You If Your Case Goes to Trial

 Most personal injury cases get settled without going to court.
 It benefits both sides when your attorney can reach an agreement without paying court costs.
 If your attorney and the insurance company can’t reach an agreement, your case will go to trial.

-A good slip and fall accident lawyer will know the facts of your case.
+An experienced slip and fall accident lawyer in Fishers will know the facts of your case.
 They will have extensive experience and a record of success at winning similar claims for their clients.